Are you an artist looking to promote your work on a new platform?

-Are you starting to promote your artwork on Pinterest?
-In this post, I will share with you how easy it is to create a Pinterest board step by step so you can start promoting your art to a new group of people.
+In this post, we will share how easy it is to create a Pinterest board step by step so you can start promoting your art today.

 How To Create a Pinterest Board Step by Step

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy

 Fill out the information in the drop-down box:

 - Name of the board.
 Be creative and precise with the board name.
 You want to intrigue people to view your board, and you want to make it clear so they will know exactly the content that they will be viewing.